spacetelescope/stcal/docs/stcal/skymatch/description.rst

 In the "local" and "global" methods, which find sky levels in each image, the calculation of the image statistics takes advantage of sigma clipping to remove contributions from isolated sources.
-This can work well for accurately determining the true sky level in images that contain semi-large regions of empty sky.
-The "match" algorithm, on the other hand, compares the *total* signal levels integrated over regions of overlap in each image pair.
+This can work well for accurately determining the true sky level in images dominated by pure background such as sparse star fields with few extended sources that do not dominate the scene.
+The "local" method would likely struggle in scenes dominated by extended non-uniform sources such as nebulae, large/extended galaxies, etc. The "match" algorithm, on the other hand, compares the
+*total* signal levels integrated over regions of overlap in each image pair.
 This method can produce better results when there are no large empty regions of sky in the images.
 This method cannot measure the true sky level, but